BLUE MOUNTAINS ELOPEMENT LOCATIONS

 Perhaps the most famous place to elope in the Blue Mountains.
 This location is renowned for its otherworldly rocky outcrop, and is a popular spot for film and tv, as well as elopements and engagement photos.

 This place is packed most weekends and weekdays.
 Tourist buses regularly pull up and spend time here.
-Try your luck with contacting council to see if you can have private use for your elopement (probably better odds during the week).
+Try your luck with contacting council to see if you can have private use for larger elopements (probably better odds during the week), otherwise for tiny elopements it should be no problem nabbing a piece of this amazing earth.

 Not many people know how many photo spots this place packs.
 Rocky outcrop aside, there's features all around, including low lying bush, jagged rock mounds, seasonal wild flowers, dirt roads, and even a cave underneath.